 In financial markets, it is observed that along with the reversal effect, there is also a momentum effect present.
 Relevant studies show that investors' behavior does not obey the hypothesis of efficient market due to the abnormal environment.
-Therefore, they do not meet the hypothesis of mean regression of securities prices (Shiller, 2003).
+Therefore, they do not meet the hypothesis of mean regression of securities prices [7].
 In such situation, investors will likely push securities that have performed better in the previous period higher.
-Therefore, Lai et al. (2018) proposed a peak price tracking (PPT) algorithm based on the inversion method.
-PPT algorithm, a follow-the-winner algorithm, measures the possible price of securities in the future according to the highest price of securities within a specific time window, aiming to capture the potential benefits.
-This algorithm uses the error backpropagation (BP) algorithm to optimize the objective, which can be applied to large-scale and rapid trading (Brahma et al., 2016; Lin et al., 2016; Raitoharju et al., 2016).
+Therefore, Lai et al. [8] proposed a peak price tracking (PPT) algorithm based on the inversion method.
+PPT algorithm, a follow-thewinner algorithm, measures the possible price of securities in the future according to the highest price of securities within a specific time window, aiming to capture the potential benefits.
+This algorithm uses the error backpropagation (BP) algorithm to optimize the objective, which can be applied to large-scale and rapid trading [9-11].
 Compared with some typical OLPS algorithms, it has better performance and can achieve greater wealth gains.
 However, the PPT algorithm only feedbacks the recent peak price information into the investment ratio, such information is not enough.
 In addition, the parameters of PPT algorithm are difficult to determine directly.
 To address these dual challenges, we put forward a novel online adaptive asset tracking (OAAT) algorithm with ordinal information for OLPS.
 The primary contributions of this study can be summarized as follows:

-• The OAAT algorithm updates investment proportions by tracking the historical information of the assets, which includes not only recent peak price but also the historical return and volatility of each asset.
+- The OAAT algorithm updates investment proportions by tracking the historical information of the assets, which includes not only recent peak price but also the historical return and volatility of each asset. - The OAAT algorithm optimizes its parameters through online learning.
+After each trading period, the algorithm utilizes the gradient descent algorithm to optimize two parameters, related to historical information, and update step size separately.